 In that first year we beat teams of four from Challock, St Dunstans and Barham to set up a final with Chartham.
 Which I'm very happy to say we won.

 Lorrie Clarke, John Clarke, June Neame, John Moore, Ruth Moore

 At the 2018 Summer Show we were delighted that five of the orignal club founders, who are all still active members, came along to show their support!

 Of the original founders sadly Lionel Clark, passed away in September 2017 aged 90.
 His knowledge and enthusiasm was an inspiration to all, a true horticulturalist involved in trialing new varieties and we still see his work at the Cambridge Botanical Garden to this day and other important gardens.
 He was instrumental in forming the club’s successful Neame Cup Quiz team, see the news article above, his knowledge of plants being encyclopaedic.
 Always a keen competitor at shows and always encouraging others to ‘have a go’.
 A kind and generous man remembered fondly.

-Earlier this year Noreen Mitchell also passed away, she was our club secretary for over 20 years, keeping the club running smoothly and efficiently, as well as organising a great many trips to botanical gardens.
+In 2018 Noreen Mitchell also passed away, she was our club secretary for over 20 years, keeping the club running smoothly and efficiently, as well as organising a great many trips to botanical gardens.
 She was always warmly welcoming and will probably be best, and most fondly, remembered as "keeper of the hats", her delight in organising the Christmas party entertainment was both jolly and infectious.